CAM Charges in Industrial Leases: Parking, Dock, HVAC, and Gross-Up

 Quick Answer

 Industrial CAM charges typically run $1.00–$3.50/SF/year for operating expenses, with total NNN costs of $2.50–$9.00/SF depending on market and tax rates.
-Industrial leases are almost always structured as NNN, and the key expense categories are parking lot, truck court, dock area, exterior lighting, landscaping, and shared HVAC — with the capital vs. maintenance boundary being the primary dispute zone.
+Industrial leases are almost always structured as NNN, and the key expense categories are parking lot, truck court, dock area, exterior lighting, landscaping, and shared HVAC.
+The capital vs. maintenance boundary is the primary dispute zone.

 Industrial CAM Charges: The Warehouse and Distribution Lease Breakdown